vishnu11x/Weighing_Scale_ATMEGA-328P/README.md

 # Weighing_Scale_ATMEGA-328P
-* This includes Register-Level C program to measure the weight and to find the Calibration scale factor of the Load cell.
+* This includes C program and ".hex" to measure the weight and to find the Calibration scale factor of the Load cell.
 * This program's are written for ATMEGA-328P MICROCONTROLLER using MPLAB X IDE

 # CAL.X
-* This folder contains the Register-Level C program to find the Calibration Scale Factor of the load cell.
+* This folder contains the C program and ".hex" to find the Calibration Scale Factor of the load cell.
 * This Scale Factor is required for the calculation of the weight in grams.
 * The output value from this program should be entered into the main program (main.c).
 * This program calculate the scale factor by placing a know weight on the Load Cell.